After a deservingly hyped Civil War, let’s answer the real question: Who has the better solo franchise – Iron Man or Captain America?

 Iron Man bounces back with the third movie as “a techno-thriller set in a more real world than even The Avengers,” writer Drew Pearce said.
 It’s enjoyable, with a family friendly vibe and character centric plot.
 The bad guys have vague motivations, but its compensated by Guy Pearce and Ben Kingsley.
 It’s a darker story than the rest of the films in the franchise, but its a refreshing change of pace thanks to Shane Black.

 Captain America responds with Civil War, an all out closing.
 It’s a superhero movie with surprising depth while still retaining the gritty action of its predecessor.
 Marvel can’t help but high jack every movie to connect their cinematic universe and sustain a multi-million dollar franchise building machinery.
-Fortunately Captain America has amusing side characters to make up for it.
+And it still has Marvel’s villain problem.
+Fortunately Captain America has amusing side characters and a memorable final showdown to make up for it.

 By The Numbers: